 - Cut the corn tortillas in half and cut again crosswise.
 Set aside.

 Crisp the Corn Tortillas:

-- Heat about 1/4 cup of oil in a 10-inch skillet over medium heat until simmering.
+- Heat about ¼ cup of oil in a 10-inch skillet over medium heat until simmering.
 Fry the tortilla until lightly brown and crisp.
 Transfer to a paper-towel-lined plate.
 Set aside.
-Leave about 1-2 tablespoons of oil to brown the beef and discharge the remaining oil.
+Leave about 1-2 tablespoons of oil to brown the beef and discard the remaining oil.
 For a healthier option, use spray oil to crisp the tortillas.

 Brown the Ground Beef: